knielbo/fair-etech/README.md

 Data file *dk-news-1919-2001-300d-1M* contains one million word vectors trained on Danish newspapers in *MedieStream* from 1919 to 2001.
 Every word is embedded in a
 300 dimensional space.
 The first line of the file contains the number of words in the vocabulary and the size of the vectors.
 Each line contains a word followed by its vectors.
 Each value is space separated.
 Words are ordered by descending frequency.

+[!standards for level 2 & 3 are developed by the Nordic Digital Humanities Laboratory in order to facilitate interoperability and reusability in the Nordic region!]

 ## Level 3 metadata: Fine-level requirements ##

-[e.g., fine-grained corpus specifications, model specifications, OCR accuracy pr. decade]
+[!e.g., fine-grained corpus specifications, model specifications, OCR accuracy pr. decade!]

 ## Machine-accessible interface ##